mkrogh/svg-png/README.md

 Usage
 -----

 - Run from a webserver (to allow loading files from disk).
+For local use `./server.sh`
 - Browse for your file (SVG or other)
 - Click the download button to download